platinumazure/eslint-plugin-qunit/docs/rules/no-assert-ok.md

 });
 ```

 Here by mistake a developer just passed to `assert.ok` a pointer to `myFunc` instead of explicitly calling it.
-This test is going pass no matter how `myFunc` changes.
+This test is going to pass no matter how `myFunc` changes.
 Using `assert.strictEqual(myFunc, theReturnValue)` solves the problem as this becomes an explicit check for equality.

 ## Rule Details